In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Risk Analysis of In-Context Learning

 \emph{Proof Idea}: Regarding the pretraining generalization error, we handle the $N$ meta-training prompts via conventional learning theory across $j$~\citep{vaart_wellner_weak_2023,Shalev-Shwartz_Ben-David_2014}, and the $p$ context examples per prompt via a sequential learning theory across $k$~\citep{Rakhlin2015,BlockDaganRakhlin2021}.
 Concerning the approximation error, we build a mollified partition-of-unity (``soft histogram'') over the example domain $\gU$ and mean-pool it to encode prompts.
 Then the Bayes predictor on empirical measures is approximated by a decoder defined via a McShane extension over a discrete 1-Wasserstein metric between histograms~\citep{peyré2020computational}, yielding a Lipschitz, piecewise-linear target.
 Both encoder and decoder are then realized by moderate-size ReLU networks.
+As these proof ideas do not depend on a specific Bayesian formulation, the result holds under milder data assumptions compared to prior Bayesian analyses~\citep{xie2022an,pmlr-v258-zhang25d}.

-The key point of Theorem~\ref{thm:upper-bayes} is that $R_{\mathrm{BG}}$ decomposes into (i) an approximation error $m^{-2\alpha/d_{\mathrm{eff}}}$ stemming from the expressiveness of the Transformer, and (ii) a generalization error $\tilde O\!\big(m/(pN)+1/N\big)$ coming from a finite dataset.
-This decomposition clarifies the respective roles of the two terms.
-The feature dimension $m$ governs the expressive power of the Transformer, and increasing $m$ allows a smoother approximation of the Bayesian predictor.
-On the other hand, $p$ represents the amount of information within one task, while $N$ represents the coverage of the meta-distribution.
+Theorem~\ref{thm:upper-bayes} shows that the Bayes Gap decomposes into two orthogonal sources of error: (i) an approximation term $m^{-2\alpha/d_{\mathrm{eff}}}$ and (ii) a pretraining generalization error term $\tilde O\!\big(m/(pN)+1/N\big)$.
+The first term captures the expressiveness of the Transformer class: larger feature dimension $m$ yields a finer approximation of the Bayes predictor (while architectural depth and width enter only implicitly through $m$ and the Lipschitz constants of the encoder and decoder; see Lemmas~\ref{lem:seq-cover}-\ref{lem:additive}).
+The second term quantifies estimation error from finite pretraining data.
+Here, $p$ represents the amount of information within one task, while $N$ represents the coverage of the meta-distribution.
 The rate $\propto m/(pN)$ makes explicit the joint effect of $pN$, which earlier non-asymptotic theories on ICL~\citep{kim2024transformers,wu2024how,zhang2024trained} have not fully captured, as they typically considered the effect of $p$ and $N$ separately or focused on only one of them.
-Many works~\citep[e.g.,][]{akyurek2023what,bai2023transformers,zhang2024trained} have theoretically and empirically shown that Transformers approximate ridge regression and gradient descent in linear settings.
-By contrast, we non-asymptotically demonstrate that in more general settings (nonparametric, nonlinear, meta-learning), the optimal meta-algorithm is selected.